ibm-cloud-docs/FileStorage/replication.md

 {: #replicationhistoryUI}
 {: ui}

 To view the Replication history, click Manage on the main menu bar.
 Select **Account**, then scroll to the Audit Log.
-The Storage Replication Events list contains the names of the volume, a description of the replication event and the time stamp of the event.
+The Storage Replication Events list contains the names of the volume, a description of the replication event and the timestamp of the event.

 ## Editing the Replication Schedule in the UI
 {: #editreplicaschedule}